datalogics-bhaugen/pdf-web-api-clients/README.md

 ## Test

-To facilitate testing, we generate these scripts:

-* `bin/test-gunicorn` runs our Flask application in a Gunicorn process.
+These scripts facilitate testing each piece of the call stack:

-* `bin/test-pdfprocess` runs our Flask application with its development server (Werkzeug).
+* `bin/pdfprocess` runs our Flask application with its development server (Werkzeug).
+* `scripts/gunicorn` runs our Flask application in a Gunicorn process.

+## Paths

+Our Flask application creates a log file in the directory specified by the LOG_PATH environment variable.
+If this is not defined, the application creates its log file in the current working directory.

+`bin/pdfprocess` puts our eggs into the import path and sets LOG_PATH to `var/log`.